pachyderm/docs/content/2.2.x/enterprise/deployment.md

 ---
 # metadata #
-title: Deploy Enterprise Edition
+title: Deploy
-description:
+description: Learn how to deploy the Enterprise edition of Pachyderm.
 date:
 # taxonomy #
-tags:
+tags: ["enterprise"]
 series:
 seriesPart:
 ---